 while pressing the B button will cancel the choices you have made and take you back to the previous screen.

 The driver's reaction in the background is purely coincidental.

 This does not match the mental model for the Xbox controller,

 which we have previously explored.
 Here is how the two behaviors compare:

-Cancel changes and go back
+Cancel and quit

 Why do you do this to me?
 I just... want to race my car.